tleach/tleach.github.io/_posts/2015-04-15-your-colleagues-are-not-the-same-as-your-friends.md

 ### Direct, honest feedback makes for stronger relationships

 Though it may feel awkward and strained initially, delivering that critical feedback to a colleague can and should actually _strengthen_ your relationship with that person in the long term.
-This may seem counterintuitive, but if it provides the person with an opportunity to improve they will ultimately thank and respect you for it.
+This may seem counterintuitive, but in many cases your colleagues are desperate to do a good job and are quietly crying out for feedback.
+Even if they aren't, providing the person with an opportunity to improve will ultimately be something for which they thank and respect you.

 Obviously the way in which that feedback is delivered is still important.
 Critical feedback delivered badly can be almost as counterproductive as no feedback at all.